Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 You can find out more about managing resources for containers [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

-## 5. Configuring Liveness, Readiness, Startup probes and pod lifecycle.
+## 5. Configuring Liveness, Readiness, Startup probes and Pod lifecycle

 ### Propes